-We rely on technology and may need to adapt to significant and rapid technological change in order to deliver connected and digital experiences and to compete effectively.
+We rely on technology and if we are unable to adapt to significant and rapid technological change and deliver connected and digital experiences, we may not compete effectively and our business could be adversely affected.

 Technology is a key component of our business model and we regard it as crucial to our success moving forward.
 We increasingly use electronic and digital means to interact with our members, provide services and products to our members and collect, maintain and store individually identifiable information.
 We use an integrated and proprietary member management system to manage the flow of member information within each of our centers and between centers and our corporate office.
 We also continue to invest in our mobile application and systems, which enable us to, among other things, enroll new members with an electronic membership agreement, streamline the collection of membership dues electronically, capture digital pictures of members for identification purposes, offer online reservations, offer live streaming classes and capture and maintain specific member information, including usage.
-While we seek to offer our members best-in-class technology solutions to ensure a smooth customer experience, we operate in an environment that has undergone, and continues to experience, significant and rapid technological change.
+While we seek to offer our members best-in-class technology solutions to ensure a smooth customer experience, we operate in an environment that has undergone, and continues to experience, significant and rapid technological change, including with respect to artificial intelligence.
 To remain competitive, we must continue to maintain, enhance and improve the functionality, capacity, accessibility, reliability and features of our automated member interfaces and other technology offerings.

-Our growth and success will depend, in part, on our ability to continue to elevate and broaden our member experiences, including through developing our omni-channel ecosystem, licensing leading technologies, systems and use rights, enhancing our existing platforms and services and creating new platforms and services, and to respond to member demands, technological advances and emerging industry standards and practices on a cost-effective and timely basis.
-The adoption of new technologies or market practices may require us to devote significant additional resources to improve and adapt our services.
+Our growth and success will depend, in part, on our ability to continue to elevate and broaden our member experiences, including through developing our omni-channel ecosystem, licensing leading technologies, systems and use rights, enhancing our existing platforms and services and creating new platforms and services.
+We must also respond to member demands, technological advances and emerging industry standards and practices on a cost-effective and timely basis.
+The adoption of new technologies or market practices (including artificial intelligence) may require us to devote significant additional resources to improve and adapt our services.
 We may also need to secure and maintain the rights to use music with our content, which can be costly depending on the method we use to provide our content and may involve many third parties and navigating complex and evolving legal issues.
-Keeping pace with these ever-increasing technological and use requirements can be expensive, and we may be unable to make these improvements to our technology infrastructure or obtain the necessary use rights in a timely manner or at all.
-If we are unable to anticipate and respond to the demand for new services, products and technologies on a timely and cost-effective basis, or to adapt to and leverage technological advancements and changing standards as successfully as our competitors, we may be unable to compete effectively, which could materially and adversely affect our business, results of operations and financial condition.
+Keeping pace with these ever-increasing technological and use requirements can be expensive, and we may be unable to make these improvements to our technologies on a timely and cost-effective basis, or to adapt to and leverage technological advancements and respond to the demand for new services, products and technologies on a timely and cost-effective basis, or to adapt to and leverage technological advancements and changing standards, our business, results of operations and financial condition could be materially and adversely affected.
 Furthermore, we may rely on the ability of our members to have the necessary hardware products (smartphones, tablets, watches, etc.) to support our new product offerings.
 To the extent our members are not prepared to invest or lack the necessary resources or infrastructure, the success of any new initiatives may be compromised.

-If we fail to properly maintain the operations, integrity and security of our systems and data or the data of our members, guests and employees, to comply with applicable privacy laws, or to strategically implement, upgrade or consolidate existing information systems, our reputation and business could be adversely affected.
+If we fail to properly maintain the operation, integrity and security of our systems and the security of our data or the data of our members, guests and employees, to comply with applicable privacy laws, or to strategically implement, upgrade or consolidate existing information systems, our reputation and business could be adversely affected.